Program Goals for Reading

-Oral reading, on the other hand, is a demonstrative skill that gives students an opportunity to communicate what they have learned.
+Oral reading, on the other hand, is a skill that allows students to communicate what they have learned and to demonstrate fluency.
 Again, the teacher edition will include guidelines for assessing oral reading.
-Students are excel at oral reading when their reading sounds like normal speech and when it demonstrates phrasing, pacing, and rhythm that match the meaning of the text.
-While both have their functions in a reading lesson, the teacher editions emphasize having each student read silently at his or her own pace before reading it aloud or discussing it.
+Students excel at oral reading when their reading sounds like normal speech and when it demonstrates phrasing, pacing, and rhythm that match the meaning of the text.
+While both have their functions in a reading lesson, the teacher editions emphasize having students read each text silently at their own pace before reading it aloud or discussing it.

 The BJU Press elementary reading program teaches students key strategies for developing reading comprehension.
 Along with continued phonics instruction to reinforce early reading skills, students will learn reading strategies for comprehension.
-The student edition uses a reading process approach before reading, during reading, and after reading for introducing a text and maintaining focus for comprehension.
-Close reading strategies will help them get more from a story in a single reading.
-As they are reading, questions in the student text will encourage students to find cause-and-effect relationships within the text, while self-monitoring questions well help them stay focused on key details during reading.
-Students will also have the opportunity to study literary terms that help them to understand not only what is happening in a story, but why it’s happening.
+The student edition uses the reading process approach before reading, during reading, and after reading for introducing a text and maintaining focus for comprehension.
+Close reading strategies help them get more from a story in a single reading.
+As they are reading, questions in the student edition encourage students to apply specific strategies to each text, while self-monitoring questions will help them stay focused on key details during reading.
+Students also have the opportunity to study literary terms that help them to understand not only what is happening in a story, but why it’s happening.

 The teacher edition offers suggestions for using graphic organizers for understanding the text and organizing information, including Venn diagrams and K-W-L charts.
 Discussion questions in the teacher edition develop higher-order thinking skills.
 Additionally, the reading skills and strategies developed throughout the program naturally translate to Bible study.